 According to the designers and seen over at Designboom, the Dome Home is extremely energy efficient, requiring equivalent of boiling a kettle of water to heat or cool its interior, thanks to it adhering to German Passive House standards.
 Its triple-glazed windows were imported from Europe and the walls are well-insulated to keep operation costs down.

-The designers say that building the Dome Home did present some problems:
+say that building the Dome Home did present some problems:

 The project’s biggest challenge was the precision engineering required.
 A UK specialist company was employed to focus on the construction design while the interior was designed in China.
 Solid timber structures are rare in southern China so the local building contractor had several challenges to overcome.
 Eighty pre-fabricated timber panels of 4 different types were made with the greatest accuracy in order to fit together seamlessly.